danomatika/ofxLua/README.markdown

 Currently, ofxLua is being developed on Mac OSX.
 You will need to install Xcode from the Mac Developer Tools.

+For Linux, makefiles are included.

-The code should work on other platforms, but requires platform specific project files to be built.
+The code should work on Windows, but requires Visual Studio and/or Codeblocks project files to be built.
+Also, you'll need to install Boost and add paths for luabind to find it.

-INSTALLATION AND BUILD
+Installation and Build
 ----------------------

 Place ofxLua within a folder in the apps folder of the OF dir tree: